Infectious Diseases Spreading Fought by Multiple Vaccines Having a Prescribed Time Effect: A Single Vaccine

 \paragraph{The Reference Situation:} We take as reference situation the spreading of virus with no vaccination, described by~\eqref{eq:2} with $p \equiv 0$ and with the following choices, which do not pretend to be quantitatively fully justified by the available data:

 where $\Psi$ is as in~\eqref{eq:8} and $\Phi$ is as in~\eqref{eq:7}.
 Since $\theta/\mu = 20$, see~\cite{Russo20212517}, the above choice says that for an infected individual it is $20$ times easier to recover than to die, corresponding to a mortality slightly lower than $5\%$.
-The different partial immunization provided by the vaccine or by the recovery are described through the maps $\rho_V$ and $\rho_R$, displayed in Figure~\ref{fig:no0Vacc}, right.
-In this connection, available data keep being updated.
-With the present choice, the vaccine is more efficient than the recovering, both because it leaves a lower probability to get infected and because it is effective for a longer time.
+The different partial immunizations provided by the vaccine or by the recovery are described through the maps $\rho_V$ and $\rho_R$, displayed in Figure~\ref{fig:no0Vacc}, right.
+In the literature, available data keep being updated: with the present choice~\eqref{eq:25}, the vaccine is more efficient than the recovering, both because it leaves a lower probability to get infected and because it is effective for a longer time.

 The initial datum is

 meaning that at time $t=0$, the susceptibles are $95\%$ of the total population, $5\%$ is infected, none is vaccinated and none is among those who recovered.